 Many veterans of wartime service are completely unaware of the fact that if they are 65 or older and on a limited income they may qualify for a VA Pension without being disabled.

-- you were discharged from service under other than dishonorable conditions, AND
+- you were discharged from service under other than dishonorable conditions,

 - you are permanently and totally disabled, or are age 65 or older,

 - your countable family income is below a yearly limit set by law.